Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Introduction

-Where the angular brackets $\langle...\rangle$ denote the statistical averaging of particles over different events.
-High collective behavior values result in an independent emitting of particles, hence the distribution of pairs is calculated through the product of each single particle distribution.
-The correlation of flow is given by eq.\ref{eq1}, while any additional contribution will be considered as a "non-flow" \cite{luzum2011flow}. \\
+where the angular brackets $\langle...\rangle$ denote the statistical averaging over particles and events.
+The correlation of flow is given by eq.\ref{eq1}, while any additional contribution will be considered as a \enquote{non-flow} \cite{luzum2011flow}. \\

+The event plane angle ($\psi_{_{EP}}$) is a critical experimental observable because it allows for the calculation of flow coefficients.
+It is conventionally determined from the azimuthal distribution of the produced soft charged particles produced in specific pseudorapidity in a given event, and it may differ from the true reaction plane angle due to the finite number of particles, fluctuations, and measurement errors.
+On the other hand, $\psi_{_{RP}}$ is a theoretical concept that defines the true plane of symmetry in the collision geometry and it cannot be measured directly.
+Typically, it refers to the azimuthal angle of the plane defined by the beam axis and the impact parameter vector.
+The reaction plane angle is commonly determined by the initial geometry of the collision and it is important in understanding the initial spatial anisotropy of the collision, which gives rise to the elliptic flow \cite{voloshin2010collective}.\\

 One of the findings of heavy-ion collisions is that the produced particles demonstrate azimuthal anisotropy in the transverse plane.
 This anisotropy is a result of the initial geometric anisotropy of the collision as evident from the overlap region of the two colliding nuclei being almond-shaped according to kinematic models.
-This geometric anisotropy is then reflected in a momentum azimuthal anisotropy, which is expressed mathematically by the Fourier expansion shown in eq.\ref{eq1}.
-The parameter $v_{_2}$, which measures elliptic flow, has been widely studied and is often used as a measure of the momentum azimuthal anisotropy concerning the reaction plane.
-Quantifying $v_{_2}$ is important in studying the thermalization of the hypothesized Quark-Gluon Plasma (QGP) by quantifying the collective flow as well as obtaining information about the equation of state for the QCD medium formed in the collisions.
-As evident in eq.\ref{TSP}, to calculate $v_{_2}$, one needs to know the azimuthal angle of the reaction plane ($\psi^{EP}_{r}$), which is defined as the plane containing the impact parameter and the beam axis.
-The elliptic flow serves as a direct indicator of the thermalization medium, quantifying the asymmetry in momentum.
+Due to the fact that the produced particles are not freely streaming, this geometric anisotropy is then reflected in a momentum azimuthal anisotropy distribution, which is expressed mathematically by the Fourier expansion shown in eq.\ref{eq1}.
+The parameter $v_{_2}$, which measures elliptic flow, has been widely studied and is often used as a measure of the momentum azimuthal anisotropy concerning the reaction plane ($RP$).
+Quantifying $v_{_2}$ is important in studying the thermalization of the hypothesized Quark-Gluon Plasma (QGP) by quantifying the collective flow as well as obtaining information about the equation of state for the strongly interacting medium formed in the collisions.
+As evident in eq.\ref{TSP}, to calculate $v_{_2}$, one needs to determine the azimuthal angle of the event plane ($\psi_{_{EP}}$), which serves as a proxy for the true reaction plane ($\psi_{_{RP}}$).
+The measured values of $v_{_2}$ serve as a direct indicator for the degree of collectivity in the medium, such as the possible formation of a thermalized QGP constraining its parameters; e.g. viscosity and entropy.\\